evelant/vscode-dimmer/README.md

 ```

 ### 2.3.0

-- Forked from [evelant/vscode-dimmer](https://github.com/evelant/vscode-dimmer) since the original repo is no longer maintained
+- Forked from [evelant/vscode-dimmer](https://github.com/evelant/vscode-dimmer) since the original repo is no longer maintained.
 - Added support for dimming text inside brackets.
 - Added `dimmer.dimmingReason` setting to allow for different dimming reasons.